100 Items That Will Disappear After An Emergency

 Nuts: The good thing about nuts is that they not only taste great and are good for you but they can also be stored fairly easily and have a reasonable shelf life.
 Please keep them in your freezer to keep them from going rancid.

 Cash, small bills: During an emergency, if things get ugly, banks may have to close their doors for a few days.
-If the power is out over an extended time period and over a wide area, that means ATMs and electronic terminals likely won’t be working.
+If the power is out over an extended period and a wide area, that means ATMs and electronic terminals likely won’t be working.

 Having cash then becomes critical.
 Hopefully, your local market will have some generators to keep the place up and running, if for nothing else than to keep frozen foods safe, but also to manually operate their check-out stands.